-SEAD-OPEB and SEAD-Active are cost-sharing multiple-employer defined benefit other postemployment plans that were created in fiscal year 2007 by the Georgia General Assembly to provide term life insurance to eligible members of the ERS, Georgia Judicial Retirement System (JRS), and Legislative Retirement System (LRS).
-SEAD-OPEB provides benefits for retired and vested inactive members, and SEAD-Active provides benefits for active members.
+SEAD-OPEB is a cost-sharing multiple-employer defined benefit other postemployment plan that was created in fiscal year 2007 by the Georgia General Assembly to provide term life insurance to eligible members of the ERS, Georgia Judicial Retirement System (JRS), and Legislative Retirement System (LRS).
+SEAD-OPEB provides benefits for retired and vested inactive members.
 Effective July 1, 2009, no newly hired members of any State public retirement system are eligible for term life insurance under SEAD.
 Pursuant to Title 47 of the OCGA, benefit provisions of the plans were established and can be amended by State statute.

 Contributions by plan members are established by the ERS Board of Trustees, up to the maximum allowed by statute (not to exceed 0.5% of earnable compensation).
 The ERS Board of Trustees establishes employer contribution rates, such rates which, when added to members' contributions, shall not exceed 1% of earnable compensation.
-Contributions for fiscal year 2016 were based on June 30, 2014, actuarial valuations as follows:
+Contributions for fiscal year 2017 were based on June 30, 2014, actuarial valuations as follows: